 Properties which are occupied in a hostel style manner are intended for groups of occupiers that due to their specific situation could not access a normal tenancy and need temporary accommodation in the area.
 Such properties are still required to provide certain facilities and meet minimum room sizes.

 A HMO falls into the category of hostel style if it provides temporary accommodation to people with no other permanent place of residence or provides accommodation to people in conjunction with treatment or an application process such as rehabilitation or asylum seeking.

-This category of HMO may also include residential properties provided to workers on a temporary basis as part of a short term contracts of employment in the area.
-In such cases it is expected that the work/accommodation is for a predetermined period of time which is substantially shorter then what could be catered for through an assured short hold tenancy.
+This category of HMO may also include residential properties provided to workers on a temporary basis as part of a short-term contract of employment in the area.
+In such cases it is expected that the work/accommodation is for a predetermined period of time which is substantially shorter than what could be catered for through an assured short hold tenancy.
 It would also be expected that workers in Category A2 houses have family links and permanent accommodation elsewhere, where they often return for weekends or holidays, making it unlikely they become long term residents of the area.

 If a property is to be used as a Category A2 HMO, it is expected that the whole property is dedicated to this type of occupation, for one specific group of occupiers.

-Please note the provision of short term tenancies or a high turnover of occupants does not make a HMO a hostel style.
-If you believe your HMO to be occupied in a hostel style, please contact Housing Standards to discuss the standards you should comply with.
-Housing Standards - Private Sector Housing, Civic Office, Waterdale, Doncaster, DN1 3BU, 01302 862016, email: housing.standards@doncaster.gov.uk
+Please note the provision of short-term tenancies or a high turnover of occupants does not make a HMO a hostel style.

+If you believe your HMO to be occupied in a hostel style, please contact Housing Standards to discuss the standards you should comply with, via email: housing.standards@doncaster.gov.uk.